BeboFekry/I-Care-Smart-Doctor/README.md

 ![Scan Work Flow](media/Screenshot_2024-07-16_154752.png)

 Can detect eyes diseases from OCT scans and diagnosis if there is 'CNV - Choroidal Neovascularization', 'DME - Diabetic Macular Edema' or 'Drusen'

+**Methodology:** Developed a multi-class classification CNN model VGG16 architecture for OCT Scans identifying 4 classes (CNV, DME, Drusen, or Normal) with 4 neurons in the output layers and activation function Softmax.

 ---